 Match Commissioners will carry out spot checks on medical equipment at Super League and Championship games.
+MME Forms must be completed pre-match and signed once the spot check has been completed.
 Should any of the Mandatory Medical Equipment not be present, the Match Commissioner will order the kick-off to be delayed until the piece of equipment is present.
 Should it not be possible to locate a piece of essential equipment, the Match Commissioner has the power to postpone or abandon a game.
-This is a last resort and should be avoided by the appropriate planning, checking and management of medical kit.
+This is a last resort and should be avoided by the appropriate planning, checking and management of medical kit

-C4 MANDATORY MEDICAL EQUIPMENT IN FRANCE/CANADA - MANDATORY
+C4 MANDATORY MEDICAL EQUIPMENT IN FRANCE - MANDATORY